Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 1. Suggesting generally helpful properties for a newly created item

+Even though there is not an official ontology for the items in wikidata, there are still "classifying" properties or classifiers (e.g InstanceOf, SubclassOf etc.)

 2. Suggesting properties for an item based on its preexisting properties
 Algorithms:
   * [Pairwise Attribte Correlation Table Algorithm ](https://github.com/Wikidata-lib/Wikidata.lib/wiki/Pairwise-attribute-corellation-table-algorithm)